What is DACA(Deferred Action for Childhood Arrivals)?

 A DACA application.
 Find out everything you need to know about how DACA protects young immigrants in the United States.

-The Protections Offered by DACA
+What are the Protections Offered by DACA?

 In its current form, the DACA program does not grant official legal status or a pathway to citizenship to the approximately 800,000 people who have been accepted into the program.
 What the program does offer though, is the opportunity for these people to acquire a Social Security number, a work permit, and a driver’s license.
+The program offers a temporary solution for undocumented immigrants who arrived as children to reside and work in the U.S. The protection granted by DACA is not permanent and is required to be renewed every two years.

 Eligibility for DACA